Nearly a third of older primary school children in deprived areas are obese

 This has also dropped back, to 23.4% in 2021/22, but is 3.2% higher than the pre-pandemic figure from 2018/19.

+“It is shocking that overcrowded areas in Midlands towns have nearly three times more obese children than towns in the leafy South.

+“It is appalling that neither the re-instated Health Secretary, Steve Barclay, nor Therese Coffey in her time at the Department of Health uttered a word on how they planned to tackle obesity in general or the plight of children living in deprivation. ”

-Boys are more likely to be obese than girls, the report showed.
+The NHS Digital report showed that boys are more likely to be obese than girls.

 For example, in year 6, some 26.4% of boys were obese compared to 20.4% of girls.